 When you’re in the process of change, tuning into fear is incredibly helpful because it gives us clues about the way we (and others) are perceiving the situation.

 The reason we have fear is to protect from danger.
 Fear serves as a warning: Something you care about is at risk.
-Often we’re not sure, and fear turns into anxiety, a generalized feeling of stress: There are big problems.
+Often we’re not sure what it is we care about (exactly) and what risk we’re perceiving (exactly).
+Then fear turns into anxiety, a generalized feeling of stress, and it becomes nearly impossible to pinpoint the perceived challenge.

 - Fear of the unknown – the message is to identify more options of what could happen next.